pushkin-consortium/pushkin/docs/source/quizzes/new_quiz.rst

        1 * * * 1 root python /scripts/testBoto.py >> /scripts/out2.txt

   This system of scheduling is powerful and easy-to-use.

+  *Note that asterisks are wildcard symbols which can assume any number*

 .. image:: crontime.png